 Are there any artists in particular that inspire you?

-So many artists have inspired me but a few that I love are; Philip Dearest, an outsider artists that never stops creating.
+So many artists have inspired me but a few that I love are; Philip Dearest, an outsider artist that never stops creating.
 I know firsthand, we stayed in a squat in Melbourne during the Festival of the Photocopier a few years back.
 I woke up before day break, I spotted a silhouette at the end of the dirty mattress sitting up and drawing on his now renowned hand drawn t-shirts.
 He uses his art to discuss and share his own mental health but produces collective work on a regular basis.
 His work isn’t for everyone but love that he’s creating work that opens up the discussion on topics that would otherwise be pushed aside.

 I love stop motion animation, and adore all of Adam Elliot’s work.
 I speak of him pretty regularly, Elliot created Harvie Krumpet and Mary and Max.
 When Elliot won Academy Award for Best Animated Short Film in 2004 for Harvie Krumpet.
 He won this award while living at his mother’s home and on the dole.
 Winning the highest accolade in filmmaking while society generally casts a shadow on people who receive welfare.